thyrlian/AndroidSDK/README.md

 * Some tool (e.g. [Infer](https://github.com/facebook/infer)), which has complex dependencies might be in conflict with your local environment.
 Installing the tool within a Docker container is the easiest and perfect solution.

-* Directly being used as Android CI build enviroment.
+* Works out of the box as an Android CI build enviroment.

 ## Philosophy